 Mrs. 1500 and I are in the process of closing on one of the biggest investments of our lives.
-We’re partnering with a couple of others to purchase a trailer park.
+We’re partnering with a couple of others to join the mobile home park investing boom.
 Our share will set us back $170,000.

 And I know almost nothing about the investment.
+Buying a trailer park wasn’t on our radar.
 What could possibly go wrong?